 One of the nice things about being in Switzerland, as well as the beautiful scenery, perfect trains and wonderful cheese, is the number of Bernina stores dotted about the place.
 Some of them are in surprising places, it often feels like you’ll see one in every small village, but they are usually excellent haberdasheries as well as sewing machine technology wonderlands.

 …This hat really is proving to be quite the disaster, isn’t it?
 To start today’s post, I’d really like to thank yarnmama10 for very kindly taking the time to point out on my last post that what I had claimed (and thought) was stockinette stitch on my hat was actually garter… Whoops.
 I am very, very grateful for someone pointing this out to me before I picked up one of those ‘lifelong mistakes’.
 In my excitement to knit on with the project and rushing to remind myself the pattern for stockinette I had forgotten to pause, breathe, and think about what I was trying to do.
 Whoops indeed.
 Here is a note to myself with a helpful guide on the differences between knitting flat and in the round.

 One thing I wasn’t expecting to see when I check my emails this weekend was one from Bluprint, the online ‘crafting’ website, announce its imminent closure.
 Bluprint is what Craftsy came to be following its takeover by NBCUniversal.

-Disclaimer: This post contains affiliate links meaning if you purchase the book through these links, I receive a small commission to help keep running the blog.
+Disclaimer: This post contains affiliate links meaning if you make any purchases via these links, I receive a small commission that contributes to the running costs of the blog.
 However, any recommendations and opinions in this review are my own.
 For more information, please click here.